Blog

 electric-cars-australia-10

-A sleek and spacious car, the Lexus will cost you around $90,000.
-It offers an enjoyable drive, good fuel consumption, and a range of technical and safety features.
+A sleek and spacious car, the Lexus offers an enjoyable drive, good fuel consumption, and a range of technical and safety features.

 3. Toyota RAV4